Russian intervention in the Syrian civil war: 2024 Syrian opposition offensive

+Fall of the Assad regime

+Russian intervention ceased on 6 December after an airstrike failed to sever the key Homs-Hama 'Al-Rastan' bridge (merely damaging it) - opposition forces thus captured Homs with ease.
+Following this, Russia was unable to help Assad's forces any further, and their forces began evacuating its military fleet from bases in western Syria.
+The Russian embassy at Damascus was also in lockdown following the rebel capture of the city; Russia also ordered their citizens to flee the country.

+The two Russian bases in Syria had also been cut off creating a tense standoff - the airbase at Hmeimim airbase, and also the naval facility at Tartous.
+Russia vowed swift responses if these two were attacked, but Syrian opposition leaders have guaranteed the safety of the Russian bases as well as the diplomatic missions which have remained inside Syria.

+On 14 December 2024, Russian forces were withdrawing some of its forces from northern Syria and posts in the Alawite Mountains.
+They left in a convoy, heading towards the naval base at Tartous.
+In addition several large transport aircraft had arrived at Khmeimim air base, whilst helicopters and air defences were being disassembled.
+According to Syrian officials, Russia was not however pulling out of the bases and currently had no intention of doing so.

+On January 24 Syria terminated the investment agreement that granted Russia the operation of Tartous for 49 years.
+This meant that Russia would have to withdraw from the naval port at some point.

 Assessments of tactics and effectiveness

 By late February 2016, the Russian Air Force conducted around 60 airstrikes daily, while the American-led coalition averaged seven.
 Pro-government website Al-Masdar News said that these Russian airstrikes have proven particularly effective against the ISIS oil trade and supply routes in the Syrian Desert.
 An estimated 209 oil facilities were destroyed by the airstrikes, along with over 2,000 petroleum transports.
-By the time of the withdrawal of the "main part" of its forces in mid-March, Russia had conducted over 9,000 sorties over the course of five and a half months, while helping the Syrian Army capture 400 towns and regain 10,000 square kilometers of territory.
+By the time of the withdrawal of the "main part" of its forces in mid-March, Russia had conducted over 9,000 sorties over the course of five and a half months, while helping the Syrian Army capture 400 towns and regain 10,000 square kilometres of territory.
 The Russian military followed the Chechnya Counter-Insurgency model, and "a revanchist Russia, even with a stagnated mono-industrial economy surprised the international community with the pace of attack and will to sustain the operation."

 In January 2016, a few months after the start of Russia's involvement in Syria, diplomat Ranjit Gupta wrote in The Commonwealth Journal of International Affairs, that the Russian reinforcement was a "godsend for Assad, greatly boosting the regime's sagging morale and that of its armed forces."
 Gupta continued: